SpocWiki/_public/schema.org/predicate/Relations/has/has_potential_action.md

 - [ #has/_potential_action :: Action ] or
 - [ has_potential_action :: Action ]

-Indicates a potential Action, which describes an idealized action in which this thing would play an &#x27;object&#x27; role.
+Indicates a potential Action, which describes an idealized action in which this thing would play an 'object' role.

 Relation describes that:
 [ #has_/domain  :: Thing ]